 While a lot of theme parks are successful, at least for a while, others that are built are suddenly gone within just a year or two.
 Why is it some fail and what is the single biggest reason that parks fail?

 More parks are actually developed than fail.
 However, there have been some enormous failures during the last 15 years.
-The most most significant - that comes to mind is the Hard Rock Park, built in Myrtle Beach, South Carolina.
+The most significant that comes to mind is the Hard Rock Park, built in Myrtle Beach, South Carolina.
 This was a project doomed from the beginning.
 The developers of the park literally reached out to almost everyone in the industry for advice and assistance, but in reality did not listen.
 Why was the park a failure?
 Let me capsulize the reasons.

 The Myrtle Beach market, known as the “Redneck Riviera”, is known for servicing two very distinct markets – golfers and beach-goers.
 Each of these groups has distinct characteristics.